 RFP DEADLINE: 2D-Proposal materials must be submitted online via the link provided by September 13, 2019, 11:59PM, E.S.T.

-PROJECT BUDGET: The $120,000 commission will cover all services from final design through fabrication, including artist fee, fabrication, insurance, and artwork transportation to the site and Installation of the sculpture at the site.
-The owner will provide an appropriate pedestal design for the sculpture if required.
+PROJECT BUDGET: The $120,000 commission will cover all services from final design through installation including artist fee, final design documents, fabrication, insurance, artwork transportation to the site and installation of the sculpture at the site.

 SITE VISIT: Artists should visit the site and attend a site visit and information session on date to be announced.
-They can also visit site on their own..
+They can also visit site on their own.

 RSVP required to LHanley@artswestchester.org.